Spinal stenosis causes leg numbness... Why does it happen? Home remedies and the latest treatments

 "My legs hurt after walking a little, but they go away when I rest."
 These symptoms may be a sign of spinal stenosis.
 This condition causes not only lower back pain, but also numbness in the legs and difficulty walking, and if left untreated, it can significantly reduce your quality of life

-This article provides a clear explanation of the mechanism behind spinal stenosis, self-care at home to prevent the condition from worsening, and options for resolving your current pain, from standard treatment to the latest regenerative medicine
+This article clearly explains the mechanisms behind spinal stenosis, self-care at home to prevent it from worsening, and the options for understanding and managing your current pain

 What is spinal stenosis?